jinilover/miscellaneous-notes/Note_on_Haskell.md

 :k Not
 Not :: Bool -> Bool
 ```
+* Code compiled even `'` are omitted.
+But developers should stay mindful that they are not doing term-level programming.
-`'` can be omitted.
-Having `'` aims to remind that  `True` and `False` are type-level literals.
-Remember that TF instances only accept "values" belonging to the parameter's kind.
+* Remember that TF instances only accept "values" belonging to the parameter's kind.

 #### Example 2
 ```Haskell